Cijin/shave/README.md

 3. For connecting to local database
 4. Connecting to RDS on AWS, get the values from the parameter store as above

+## Auth

+1. Create a new clerk app
+2. Create a new OAuth app
+3. Add `/auth/clerk/callback` as a redirect url in the clerk config
+4. Paste secrets into env

 ## Running dev environment

-1. Start the database by running `docker compose up`, use the `-d` flag to run it as a daemon
+1. Start the database by running `make local-db`, use the `-d` flag to run it as a daemon
 2. Run `make dev`, this will run all the project dependencies in watch mode

 ## Migrations